opentelekomcloud/terraform-provider-opentelekomcloud/docs/resources/dms_dedicated_instance_v2.md

 * `arch_type` - (Optional, String, ForceNew) Specifies the CPU architecture.
 Valid value is **X86**.
   Changing this creates a new instance resource.

+* `enable_publicip` - (Optional, Bool, ForceNew) Whether to enable public access.
+By default, public access is disabled.

+* `enable_publicip` - (Optional, List, ForceNew) A list of IDs of the EIP bound to the instance.
+This parameter is mandatory if `enable_publicip` is set to `true`.

+* `disk_encrypted_enable` - (Optional, Bool, ForceNew) Indicates whether to enable disk encryption.

+* `disk_encrypted_key` - (Optional, String, ForceNew) Disk encryption key.
+If disk encryption is not enabled, this parameter is left blank.

 * `storage_space` - (Required, Int) Specifies the message storage capacity, the unit is GB.
   The storage spaces corresponding to the product IDs are as follows:
   + **c6.2u4g.cluster** (100MB bandwidth): `300` to `300,000` GB